drone/docs/content/usage/overview.md

 # Overview

 In order to configure your build you must include a `.drone.yml` file in the root of your repository.
-This section provides a brief overview of the Yaml configuration file and build process.
-This is a simple Yaml configuration file with a single step:
+The Yaml is a superset of the Docker compose file format.
+Below is an example Yaml configuration file with a single build step:

 ```yaml
 script: